roseengineering/usbwatch/README.md

 The INDI device USBWATCH_{hostname}, where hostname is the host the tool is running on, should now show up on your INDI client.
 The INDI device provides the following commands:
-"reset", "hard", "disable", "on" and "off".
+"reset", "hard", "disable", "up", "down", and "off".
 Enter one of these commands into the appropriate field of the USB device to command.
 Only one field can be set at a time.
 You might have to erase a previously written command.
 If no command is given then the port listing will be refreshed.